The Fear of Pigeons

 It’s almost impossible to walk through a city without encountering pigeons, they are as much a part of urban life as roadworks and coffee shops.
-The grey, cooing birds can be found in nearly every town square and park across the world.
+These plump grey, cooing birds can be found in nearly every town square and park across the world.
 As plentiful as they are and as much as we are constantly exposed to them, for some, the sight of pigeons triggers intense fear and anxiety.

 What Causes a Fear of Pigeons?